Soft Gulab Jamun

-I made no fewer than five variations.
+During the arduous process of developing this recipe, I made no fewer than five variations.

 It kept me awake at night.

-They aren’t particularly difficult to make, but they are difficult to make perfectly.
+The thing about Gulab Jamun is that they aren’t particularly difficult to make, but they are difficult to make perfectly.

 The base is milk powder and a bit of flour with milk added to form a soft sticky dough that is fried and then dunked in hot, cardamom-infused syrup.
 (Seriously, you’re sold, right??!)